AndresPMD/Fine_Grained_Clf/README.md

 In the folder 'preproc' there is a script which does the following:
 1) Create a PHOC dictionary.
 2) Perform Scaling, Normalization, PCA of the PHOC dictionary.
-3) Train a GMM based on the PHOC data (Takes aprox.
-6000 seconds)
+3) Train a GMM based on the PHOC data.
-4) Given a PHOC result path with .txt files as PHOC predictions, reads each file and constructs the Fisher Vector to be used to train the model.
+4) Given a PHOC result path with .json files as PHOC predictions, reads each file and constructs the Fisher Vector to be used to train the model.

 Simply edit the path that contains the PHOC predictions and the path to save  the Fisher Vectors.
 This path is the one that the Dataloader uses to load the textual features at training/inference time.
 Finally, run:

     $ python2 phocs_to_FV.py

-I can provide the Textual Features for the Bottles and Context dataset used in the paper, but if you want to train/test the model with another dataset you will have to generate the Textual features.
+Precomputed textual features for the Bottles and Context dataset used in the paper can be provided, but if you want to train/test the model with another dataset you will have to generate the Textual features.

 ## Classification Results